violabs/mimir/ai/kg-rag/README.md

 1. Read raw text
 2. Sanitize raw text
 3. Chunk cleaned text
+4. Save indexed chunk metadata in postgres
-4. Generate embeddings for text chunks
+5. Generate embeddings for text chunks
-5. Store chunks and embeddings in a vector store
+6. Store chunks and embeddings in a vector store

 ### KG Extraction Pipeline
 1. Process the cleaned text (or chunks) to extract entities (NER) and relationships